 Yin yoga teacher training

 Back in 2010 as a new yoga teacher, my teaching was strict and focussed on aesthetic alignment.
-All of which I had learned from my teachers.
+I learned this from my teachers.

 But something was missing in my teaching.
 I had students who couldn’t get into certain poses despite practicing for many years.
 And I didn’t have the knowledge or tools to help them.
 Nothing I’d learned in my early trainings had given me clues on how to deal with the great variety of bodies in my classes.
 Invariably students would practice with me for a while then slowly drift away from my classes.

 And with much of the current understanding of yoga modelled on imagery of young, athletic individuals – many with dance and gymnastic backgrounds, I became confused about what I needed to be offering as a yoga teacher.